sir-temi/django-react-jollof/README.md

 ---

-## 📣 Connect with Us
+## 📣 Connect with Me

 Feel free to open an issue on GitHub for bugs, feature requests, or questions.

 If you find **Django-React-Jollof** helpful, please give the repository a ⭐ on [GitHub](https://github.com/sir-temi/django-react-jollof).
-Your support helps us grow and improve!
+Thank you!

 ### 🌐 Useful Links